-Latest NewsPart two: The Forestry Grant Scheme and how to navigate it
+Latest NewsPart two: The Forestry Grant Scheme Options and how to navigate them

 David Kennedy has vast experience across the forestry sector, working in both the public and private sectors.
-Before joining the Forest Direct Ltd team, David spent 25 years with the Forestry Commission advising on grants, licences, woodland management, community woodlands and woodland creation.
+Before working as a consultant advising Forest Direct Ltd and their clients, David spent 25 years with the Forestry Commission advising on grants, licences, woodland management, community woodlands and woodland creation.
 David is passionate about quality woodlands that utilise best forestry practice.
 Here he uses his vast knowledge to help break down the complexities of the Forestry Grant Scheme.

 Some important points to understand BEFORE you start.